RTE

 Committee of Experts to examine entire aspects of curriculum, syllabus and textbooks for Primary, Secondary and Higher Secondary Courses formulated by the respective Boards and Council.

-Admission of children in elementary classes including Pre-Primary Class in all Government Sponsored/ Aided Primary/ Upper Primary/ High/ Higher Secondary schools for the academic session – 2019.
+Admission of children in elementary classes including Pre-Primary Class in all Government Sponsored /Aided Primary /Upper Primary /High /Higher Secondary Schools, 2017.